vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tap-architecture-planning.md

 #### Recommendations
 * Spread across three Availability Zones (AZs) for high availability
-* Tanzu Service Manager (TSM) is not installed or is restricted namespaces that are not Tanzu Application Platform
+* Tanzu Service Mesh (TSM) is not installed or is restricted namespaces that are not Tanzu Application Platform

 The Build Cluster includes the following packages:
 ```